Guidance Will Be Key When Edwards Lifesciences Reports Q1 Earnings

 This article was written by

-Rick Pendergraft is a Senior Editor on the Opinion & Analysis team at Seeking Alpha.
-Prior to joining Seeking Alpha, he studied, traded, analyzed, and wrote about the investment markets for over 30 years.
-He has worked for some of the largest financial publishers in the world and he has been quoted in the Wall Street Journal, USA Today, the New York Times and the Washington Post.
+Rick Pendergraft is a Strategic Content Manager at Seeking Alpha.
+Prior to joining the company, he was a contributor to the site and has been involved in the investment publishing industry for over 20 years.
+He has worked for some of the largest financial publishers in the world and he has been quoted in the Wall Street Journal, USA Today, and New York Times.
 In addition, he has been interviewed on Bloomberg, CNBC and Fox Business News.
-After starting college as an education major, wanting to teach economics, Rick eventually changed to majoring in Economics and received a Bachelor of Science in Economics from Wright State University.
-His desire to inform and educate people is at the heart of his writing.
+Rick received a Bachelor of Science Degree in Economics from Wright State University.
+When he isn’t working at Seeking Alpha, you can usually find Coach Rick doing something involving basketball.
+He coaches with a high-level travel basketball program in South Florida currently.

 Seeking Alpha's Disclosure: Past performance is no guarantee of future results.
 No recommendation or advice is being given as to whether any investment is suitable for a particular investor.
 Any views or opinions expressed above may not reflect those of Seeking Alpha as a whole.
 Seeking Alpha is not a licensed securities dealer, broker or US investment adviser or investment bank.
 Our analysts are third party authors that include both professional investors and individual investors who may not be licensed or certified by any institute or regulatory body.